ArcanaFramework/arcana/docs/source/adding_formats.rst

 :class:`.DataSpace` abstract base class. :class:`.DataSpace` subclasses are be `enums <https://docs.python.org/3/library/enum.html>`_ with binary string values of consistent length (i.e. all of length 2 or all of length 3, etc...).
-The length of the binary string defines the number of "dimensions" the space has, i.e. the maximum depth of a data tree within the space.
+The length of the binary string defines the rank of the data space, i.e. the maximum depth of a data tree within the space.
 The enum must contain members for each permutation of the bit string (e.g. for 2 dimensions, there must be members corresponding to the values 0b00, 0b01, 0b10, 0b11).